yurizabiyaka/audacity_stt/README.md

 # Remote Whisper Speech-to-Text for Audacity

 This repository provides an Audacity plugin that sends audio to an external Whisper-compatible speech-to-text (STT) service and creates a label track with word-level timing.
+Because Nyquist scripts are sandboxed and cannot launch external programs directly, the repository also includes a **mod-script-pipe** helper that drives Audacity from the outside to accomplish the same workflow.

 ## ⭐ Recommended: Nyquist Plugin (Easy Installation)